Skip to content

 Common Hardware Wallet Issues

 Hardware wallets need to be unlocked when you connect to a computer.
-This is usually via a pin or a password created when you originally set up the wallet.
+That is usually via a PIN or a password created when you originally set up the wallet.
 It serves as a form of authentication to prevent unauthorized access to your wallet.

 Fortunately, this isn’t a huge problem.
 Hardware wallet manufacturers allow you to recover your wallet using the seed phrase.
 As long as you have the seed phrase, you can set up a new pin or password by resetting your device and then restoring your wallet.